SaltyGoo/saltygoo.github.io/pages/BaldurHex/04-FishingHamlet.md

 <span class="blacktitle"> Feature B - Brun's Farm</span>

 One of the small farms lining the Coast Way near Baldur's Gate.
-This one stands discreetely on the outskirts of Peldvale, suggesting it could be a safe haven.
+This one stands discreetly on the outskirts of Peldvale, suggesting it could be a safe haven.

 ---